NEW: Three enter not guilty pleas; Office decides not to prosecute fourth

 Source: Police recover 350 bags of what is believed to be heroin

-Four people believed to be connected to the drugs found in Philip Seymour Hoffman’s apartment were arrested late Tuesday night, law enforcement officials told CNN.
+New York police have taken in for questioning four people who are believed to be connected to the drugs found in late actor Philip Seymour Hoffman’s apartment, a New York law enforcement official told CNN Tuesday night.

 During the raid that led to the arrest of the three men and one woman, police recovered 350 small plastic bags of what is believed to be heroin, the officials said.
 The bags of alleged heroin were branded “black list” and “red bull” – not the same brands found in Hoffman’s apartment, the sources said.